afl5c/read_line/README.md

 ## Solution

-This implements a single function, read_line(), which reads a line while automatically handling history and navigation using [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
+This implements a single function, read_line(), which reads a line while automatically handling history and navigation using [VT100 escape codes](https://espterm.github.io/docs/VT100%20escape%20codes.html).

 Also I hereby put this in the public domain, so you can use this for whatever.